jb4411/RIT-SWEN-261-Team-2-Fanta/docs/DesignDoc.md

 > 1. Spectate an Ongoing Game
 > 2. Have the option for a player not in a game to click on the username of a different player that is in a game.
      That player will be rerouted to that CheckersGame and will be able to watch the players move their pieces in real time.
-> 3. Saving and Reviewing a Replay
-> 4. Have the option for a player that is currently playing to record that gameplay, and access it later to view.

-We are still deciding which enhancement we want to implement.